danijar/mindpark/README.md

 ## Dependencies

-Mindpark is a Python 3 package, and there are no plans to support Python 2 from my side.
+Mindpark is a Python 3 package, and there are no plans to support Python 2.
 Please install `gym_doom` manually.

 ```sh
 sudo apt-get install -y gtk2.0-dev libsdl2-dev libfluidsynth-dev libopenal-dev libboost-all-dev